 The carrying values of other receivables, accounts payable and accrued liabilities and amounts due to related parties approximate their fair values due to the short period to maturity.
-These financial instruments have no material risk exposure.
+The main risk these financial instruments are exposed to is foreign currency risk with to respect to assets and liabilities denominated in US dollars.
+Based on forecast exchange rates, the Company does not believe these risks to be material.
 The Company's risk management policies require significant cash deposits or any short-term investments be invested with Canadian chartered banks rated BBB or better, or commercial paper issuers R1/A2/P2 or higher.
 All investments must be less than one year in duration.